inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 If you have multiple tenant, separate their names by "|" in the INNREACH_TENANTS variable's value.

 Make sure KAFKA_HOST and KAFKA_PORT are set in /env, otherwise mod-user will fail startup.

+Set DB_CONNECTION_TIMEOUT to at least 250, otherwise mod-entities-links will fail startup.

 #### ii.
 Incompatible Hazelcast version in mod-remote-storage
 During the upgrade, the Orchid and Poppy versions of mod-remote-storage will run in parallel.
 This will only work if they are on different Hazelcast clusters.
 Set the Hazelcast cluster name for the Poppy version to "poppy":